Nadhim Zahawi: Tax and financial affairs

 In July 2022, it was reported that despite being one of the two key founders of YouGov, Zahawi was issued no founder shares in the company.
 Instead, he arranged for the founder shares that would have gone to him to go to a Gibraltar company owned by an offshore trust controlled by his parents.
 Zahawi denied that this was motivated by tax avoidance.
 He instructed libel lawyers to seek a withdrawal of allegations by tax lawyer Dan Neidle that one of Zahawi's denials of tax avoidance was based on a lie.
-Critics said that his decision to threaten some journalists with libel writs, when they exposed information about him, was outrageous.
 When asked about his taxes during the 2022 Conservative leadership contest, Zahawi said that he was being smeared.

 In January 2023, The Guardian was told Zahawi agreed to pay a penalty to HMRC in relation to his tax affairs.
 In a statement, Zahawi said HMRC accepted that an error in his tax affairs was "careless and not deliberate".
 He stated: "HMRC agreed with my accountants that I have never set up an offshore structure, including Balshore Investments, and that I am not the beneficiary of Balshore Investments."
-Jim Harra, chief executive of HMRC, while unable to speak about an individual's confidential tax affairs, told the Public Accounts Committee that "carelessness is a concept in tax law"; if an "error was as a result of carelessness, then legislation says that a penalty could apply in those circumstances", but that the HMRC would not penalise taxpayers who it was felt had taken reasonable care: "There are no penalties for innocent errors in your tax affairs."

-According to The Guardian Zahawi paid a seven-figure penalty to the HMRC over tax irregularities.
+Jim Harra, chief executive of HMRC, while unable to speak about an individual's confidential tax affairs, told the Public Accounts Committee that "carelessness is a concept in tax law"; if an "error was as a result of carelessness, then legislation says that a penalty could apply in those circumstances", but that HMRC would not penalise taxpayers who it was felt had taken reasonable care: "There are no penalties for innocent errors in your tax affairs."
+According to The Guardian Zahawi paid a seven-figure penalty to HMRC over tax irregularities.

-Prem Sikka, a Labour member of the House of Lords and an emeritus accounting professor at Essex University and Sheffield University, said of an unsecured loan of about £30m shown by accounts to have been given to Zahawi's wife's UK property company, Zahawi & Zahawi, “There has been no explanation in the accounts of who provided these loans.
+Prem Sikka, a Labour member of the House of Lords and an emeritus accounting professor at Essex University and Sheffield University, said of an unsecured loan of about £30m shown by accounts to have been given to Zahawi's wife's UK property company, Zahawi & Zahawi: "There has been no explanation in the accounts of who provided these loans.
 Given the concern over Mr Zahawi's tax affairs we now need further clarity.
-The ethics adviser should be looking at these matters too.”
+The ethics adviser should be looking at these matters too".
 Dan Neidle, a tax lawyer, said he found the large unsecured loans incredible and he was concerned that the public do not know who gave the loans.